ShaniSW/Projects/README.md

 ### Project 5: Analyzing academic research trends

-- **Description:** This project leverages data analysis techniques to uncover patterns and insights from academic publications, in order to understand the current state and future direction of research in the researched disciplin
+- **Description:** This project leverages data analysis techniques to uncover patterns and insights from academic publications, in order to understand the current state and future direction of research in the researched discipline.

 - **Skills:** Data cleaning, data visualization, Time Series Analysis
 - **Technologies:** Python (Pandas, NumPy, Matplotlib), Excel